Slavery in the United States: Commodification of human tissue

-In a very grim fashion, the commodification of the human body was legal in the case of African slaves as they were not legally seen as fully human.
-For the reason of slave punishment, decoration, or self-expression, the skin of slaves was in many instances allowed to be made into leather for furniture, accessories, and clothing.
+For the reason of slave punishment, decoration, or self-expression, the skin of slaves was in many instances allowed to be made into leather for furniture, accessories, and clothing, a common instance of which being that of wealthy clientele sending cadaver skin to tanners and shoemakers under the guise of animal leather.
 Slave hair could be shaved and used for stuffing in pillows and furniture.
-In some instances, the inner body tissue of slaves (fat, bones, etc) could be made into soap, trophies, and other commodities.
+In some instances, the inner body tissue of slaves (fat, bones, etc.) could be made into soap, medicinal grease, trophies, and other commodities.